zserge/zserge.github.io/src/blog/anvil-two-way-bindings.md

 This should cover all the standard views that are commonly used in android apps.
 The only one left aside is SearchView.
 First of all, it requires API level 11 while Anvil current minSdk is 10.
-Next, it's a really problematic one because it has the same issues as TextView plus its own strange misbehaviorus like hooking into back button or glitches with expand/collapse.
+Next, it's a really problematic one because it has the same issues as TextView plus its own strange misbehaviors like hooking into back button or glitches with expand/collapse.
 Finally, I don't think people use SearchView a lot as a real two-way input type.
 As far as I know it's most often used inside action bars where Anvil is of little help.